 Most people who start CBT wish they'd started sooner.
 That's not a sales pitch.
 It's what we hear in session, over and over.

 You don't need to be in crisis.
 You don't need a diagnosis.
-If you're stuck in thought loops, avoiding things that matter to you, or just feeling heavier than you think you should, CBT gives you a concrete way to work on it.
+If you're stuck in thought loops or avoiding things that matter to you, CBT gives you a concrete, structured way to work on it.
+And if you need something to try right now, we have a list of grounding techniques for anxiety you can use today.

 We offer a free 15-minute consultation.
 No pressure, no commitment.
 Just a conversation about what you're dealing with and whether we're a good fit.